tonethar/IGME-330-Spring-2019/weekly/week-01A-notes.md

 ## VIII.
 Videos of demo

-We aren't always going to have video links, but here they are:
+We aren't always going to have video links, but here they are in case we run out of time today:

 - [Week 1A - JavaScript and DOM review - 1 (20:36)](https://video.rit.edu/Watch/f8H5Akr4) - the lecture begins at 8:50, the demo begins at 13:30
 - [Week 1A - JavaScript and DOM review - 2 (29:51)](https://video.rit.edu/Watch/Dr8n4XNz)